Tw1ZZLER/ECCS1721-Digital-Logic/Lab Reports/Lab 07 Formal Report.md

 - NAND/NOR SoP contained 52Ts
 - NAND/NOR PoS contained 56Ts
-- Both nand/nor contained less transistors than their counterparts but the nand/nor Sop contained the least with 14 less transistors than its counterpart.
+- Both NAND / NOR contained less transistors than their counterparts but the nand/nor Sop contained the least with 14 less transistors than its counterpart.

 7. How long are the critical paths from your NAND / NOR implementations from Step 4?
 Are the critical paths from the NAND and NOR implementations different?
 If so, by how much?
       - NAND/NOR SoP critical path was 6 gates long
       - NAND/NOR PoS critical path was also 6 gates long
       - They did not differ in length.

 8. Which method (sum-of-product or product-of-sum) resulted in a more efficient hardware implementation from the perspective of complexity/power (number of transistors) and speed (critical path)?
 Why?